muratkucuktepe/Linux-Cheatsheet/linux-cheatsheet.md

 ls          // List storage
 ls -l       // List storage long with more information ll          // Equivalent of ls -l.
-It is an alias ls -ltr     // List storage in detail but oldes on top, newest on bottom ls -a       // Lists all files, including hidden files with a dot. a means all. ls -lh      // Lists all files in human readable form. h means human readable.
-M for MB, K for KB etc.
+It is an alias ls -ltr     // List storage in detail but oldest on top, newest on bottom ls -a       // Lists all files, including hidden files with a dot. a means all. ls -lh      // Lists all files in human readable form. h means human readable.
+M for MB, K for KB etc. ls -li      // i means inode. inode is a pointer or number of file on the hard disk. ls -ltri    // This just sorts the files
 ```
 ---
 **- Creating files**